Classic Silk Road

 Route : Tashkent (1 night) → Samarkand train (3 nights) → Bukhara train (3 nights) → Khiva flight (2 nights) → return Tashkent flight (1 night)

-Uzbekistan is one of Central Asia's most extraordinary destinations — at the heart of the ancient Silk Road that connected China to Europe for 1,500 years.
-36 million inhabitants, Sunni Muslim country (Soviet 1924-1991, independent since), heir to Tamerlane (1336-1405), founder of the Timurid Empire whose capital was Samarkand.
-Three UNESCO jewel cities define its richness: Samarkand (UNESCO 2001) with the Registan, its 3 madrasahs in cobalt and gold mosaics, Tamerlane's Gur-e-Amir mausoleum and the Shah-i-Zinda necropolis; Bukhara (UNESCO 1993), a museum-city with 140 listed monuments and medinas unchanged for five centuries; Khiva (UNESCO 1990) and its Itchan Kala, a preserved fortified city.
-In Tashkent, Soviet metro and Chorsu bazaar; in the Kyzylkum Desert, yurt night; in the Fergana Valley, traditional crafts (Margilan silks, Rishtan ceramics).
-Silk Road cuisine (plov, samsa, shashlik).
-Allow 10 to 12 days for this timeless interlude.
+Uzbekistan is one of Central Asia's most extraordinary destinations, at the heart of the ancient Silk Road that connected China to Europe for over a thousand years.
+36 million inhabitants, a Sunni Muslim country with legendary hospitality, heir to Tamerlane, who founded the Timurid Empire in the 14th century with its capital at Samarkand.
+Doubly landlocked (two borders separate the country from the nearest ocean), Uzbekistan remained difficult to access for a long time under Soviet rule and in the years following its 1991 independence; reforms launched since 2016 (visa waivers for many nationalities, more direct flights) have made it one of Central Asia's rising destinations.
+Three UNESCO jewel cities define its richness: Samarkand, with the Registan and its 3 madrasahs in cobalt and gold mosaics, the Gur-e-Amir mausoleum and the Shah-i-Zinda necropolis; Bukhara, a museum-city with 140 listed monuments, whose medinas seem frozen since the 16th century; Khiva and its Itchan Kala, a preserved fortified city behind mud-brick ramparts.
+In Tashkent, a Soviet metro decorated like a museum and Chorsu bazaar under its turquoise dome; in the Kyzylkum Desert, a yurt night under a sky saturated with stars; in the Fergana Valley, traditional crafts (ikat silks, ceramics).
+Generous, convivial Silk Road cuisine (plov, samsa, shashlik, green tea at all hours).
+Allow 10 to 12 days for a first trip, more to include the desert and Fergana Valley.

 Duration : 10 days